TheScruffyKat/Infinite-CCU-VR-Base/README.md

 # Infinite-CCU-VR-Base (NOT READY YET, WIP!)
 **Comes with GorillaLocomotion bult in and setup for networking**

+EpicOnlineTransport made by Fakebyte and makes up 90% of it lol

 Uses EOS and custom systems to achieve infinite CCU for free!

 > I Highly reccomend you to read through the quick start guide bellow before you jump in!